GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/config/chat-client-config.md

 #### Parameters

-  - apiKeyString: The string with API key of the chat app the `ChatClient` connects to.
+  - `apiKeyString`: The string with API key of the chat app the `ChatClient` connects to.

 ## Properties